 NOTE 1: Lower layers discard RRC messages for which the integrity check has failed and indicate the integrity verification check failure to RRC.

 The AS applies three different security keys: one for the integrity protection of RRC signalling (KRRCint), one for the ciphering of RRC signalling (KRRCenc) and one for the ciphering of user data (KUPenc).
 All three AS keys are derived from the KeNB key.
+In this specification KeNB also denotes KgNB as specified in TS 33.501 [86] in the context of EUTRA/5GC.
 The KeNB is based on the KASME key for E-UTRA/EPC, or KAMF for E-UTRA/5GC, which is handled by upper layers.

 Upon connection establishment new AS keys are derived.
 No AS-parameters are exchanged to serve as inputs for the derivation of the new AS keys at connection establishment.